-In non-pregnant adults, a white blood cell blood count over 11,000 per mm3 is known as leukocytosis, which is an elevated white blood cell count.
+In adults who are not pregnant, a white blood cell blood count over 11,000 per mm3 is considered high.
 Neutrophilic leukocytosis occurs when a person has over 7,000 per mm3 mature neutrophils in their bloodstream.

 The lower blood level limit for neutrophils in human blood is 1,500 per mm3.
 When a person’s levels of neutrophils are low, it is known as neutropenia.
 The lower the level of neutrophils circulating in the blood, the more severe neutropenia.
 Neutropenia levels are:

 |Moderate neutropenia||500–999 per mm3|

 |Severe neutropenia||below 499 per mm3|

 Minor changes in neutrophil or white blood cell levels are typically nothing to worry about as long as they are temporary.
 A raised white blood cell count often means the body is responding to infection, injury, or stress.

 Some people have naturally lower levels of white blood cells and neutrophils than other people.
 This can be due to a range of factors, including congenital conditions.

 If neutrophil or white blood cell levels are significantly altered for no apparent reason or remain raised or lowered, a doctor will order tests to determine the cause.